CoinsGPT/coinsgpt.github.io/website/docs/bitcoin/06-bitcoin-data-verfication.md

-# Bitcoin Data Verification Process
+# 06 Bitcoin Data Verification

 To **verify that Bitcoin block and transaction data is complete in ClickHouse**, you need to ensure: